BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 ### Phase 3: Peaking for the big race

-I have not yet done any research on how to peak for something like this, but I definitly want to be fresh at the start.
+I have not yet done any research on how to peak for something like this, but I definitely want to be fresh at the start.
 Both physically and mentally.
 Especially mentally.

-I plan to do a little peak before Race Around danmark, as it will be a nice learning experience on peaking.
-Hopefully I can use what I learned from that process going into this phase.
+I plan to do a little peak before Race Around Denmark, as it will be a nice learning experience on peaking.
+Hopefully, I can use what I learned from that process going into this phase.

-In general when peaking you want to lower the volume, but increase or maintain intensity.
-So maybe I will do some V02max efforts to get a little peak.
+In general, when peaking, you want to lower the volume but increase or maintain intensity.
+So maybe I will do some VO2 max efforts to get a little peak.

-I definitly don't wan't to be fatigued at the start.
+I definitely don't want to be fatigued at the start.